The day my denial died: the first step in my healing from maternal narcissistic abuse

 I wasn’t searching for a revelation.

-But the truth found me anyway—a freight train barreling straight through my carefully constructed illusions.
+But the painful truth found me anyway.
+It was a run away freight train barreling straight through my carefully constructed illusions.

 And once I saw it, I couldn’t unsee it.